lolout1/BlackSpot_FloorDetection/README.md

   3. Configure and train Mask R-CNN on the new categories.
   4. Evaluate the model with COCO metrics.
   5. Run inference on a sample test image.

+- **`PostProcess.ipynb`**: Demonstrates how to post-process the model outputs to obtain bounding boxes, masks, etc.

 - **`train/`, `valid/`, `test/`**: Example dataset folders containing images and COCO-format JSON annotations (`_annotations.coco.json`).